Stijnk008/Stijnk008/README.md

 ### Hi there 👋
 ----

-I'm Stijn, working as a software egineer.
+I'm Stijn, working as a mobile software engineer.
 Creating beautiful apps with a Passion for UI and Animation

 Things I love:
   - Node JS